 Verifying login attempts

 When you log in to Ramp from a new device with a username and password you will be prompted to verify your login attempt.
 If you have configured an authenticator (see below), you can use that authenticator here.
 Otherwise, we will send a login code to your on-file phone number or email address.
-The login verification codes are valid for 60 seconds: if you were unable to successfully enter it during the valid time frame, you may re-send a code.
+These login verification codes are valid for 5 minutes: if you were unable to successfully enter it during the valid time frame, you may re-send a code.

-If you frequently log in to Ramp from the same device you will not be prompted to verify your login each time.
+If you log in to Ramp and click "Trust This Device?" from the same device you will not be prompted to verify your login each time.
 If you log in to Ramp using “Sign In with Google” or “Sign In with your Identity Provider”, you will not be prompted to verify your login each time.

 Sharing verification codes